tugberkugurlu/GenericRepository/readme.md

 This little project contains a Generic Repository implementation for several data access platforms such as Entity Framework.

-You can find more information about the main idea of this pattern and the usage on ASP.NET MVC along with Unit Testing by visiting the below links:
+You can find more information about the usage of Entity Framework integration (a sample in ASP.NET Web API) by visiting the below link:

- - [Generic Repository Pattern - Entity Framework, ASP.NET MVC and Unit Testing Triangle][1]
- - [How to Work With Generic Repositories on ASP.NET MVC and Unit Testing Them By Mocking][2]
+ - [Clean, Better, and Sexier Generic Repository Implementation for Entity Framework][1]

 ## How to Install